 Is it any good?

-The characters in JAMES AND THE GIANT PEACH, unfortunately, come from central casting.
+The heart of this story is in James, with whom kids who are struggling to find independence and security within their families will identify.
+The insect characters are mostly loveable, and also learn lessons along the way.
+However, the insects also seem to come straight from central casting.
 There's the baffoonish Brooklyn centipede (Richard Dreyfuss), the elderly, hard-of-hearing lightning bug, the femme fatale spider (Susan Sarandon), the gentlemanly grasshopper, the twittering, lady-like lady bug, and the scaredy-cat earthworm.
 The Spider and centipede flirt with each other, but kids will take it as simple entertainment.
-The heart of this story, however, is in James, with whom kids who are struggling to find independence and security within their families will identify.
-The insect characters are mostly loveable, and also learn lessons along the way.

 Families can talk about...

-Families can talk about parents or family members who have left a child's life through death or divorce, and how the film makes them feel.
+Families can talk about parents or family members who have left a child's life through death or divorce, and how James and the Giant Peach makes them feel.